Comparing first and second mortgage terms in Australia

 Reasons for choosing second mortgages in Australia

 There are several reasons and scenarios as to why a borrower would opt for a second mortgage in Australia.
-It is important to remember that second mortgage loans are for short to medium term purposes only.
+It is important to remember that second mortgages are for short to medium term purposes only.
 They help fill a short-term liuquidity gap, but they aren’t a long-term solution.
-Most business owners that opt for a second mortgage loan do so because of how easy it is to get funds, versus dealing with their bank.
+Most business owners that opt for second mortgages do so because of how easy it is to get funds, versus dealing with their bank.

 Below are several scenarios where you may opt for a second mortgage loan.